AnaMelisaGo/portfolio-4-vintage-cars/README.md

 <br>

 _Registers (Logged in) User:_
-* As a Registered User, I want to be able to enjoy a ride with my favorite classic cars by renting one anytime.
+* As a Registered User, I want to be able to enjoy my favorite classic cars by renting it anytime.
 * As a Registered User, I want to enjoy the car without worrying about the car expenses and maintenance.
 * As a Registered User, I want to be a part of a community of avid fans of classic and vintage cars.
 * As a Registered User, I want to post, edit and delete a classic car.
 * As a Registered User, I want to filter my posts so that I can manage them all, more especially those posts pending to be published.
 * As a Registered User, I want to be able to view any upcoming event and be able to be part of it.
+* As a Registered User, I want to be able to post my car for rent to gain some cash.

 <br>